SAP-samples/teched2025-AD161/exercises/ex0/README.md

 On the TechEd machines, you have a local user of the form `EMEAnnnn` (with `nnnn` being some number).

-To set up your workspace, first go to your user's folder (if the console hasn't already opened in this directory):
+To set up your workspace, first go to your user's home directory (if the console hasn't already opened in this directory):

 ```sh